TuragaLab/flyvis/readme.md

 All in between, touching
 results already described in the paper, will come soon.

-### More to come
+### More to come 🔜

-- Optic flow task 🔜
+- Optic flow task
-- Flash responses 🔜
+- Flash responses
-- Moving edge responses 🔜
+- Moving edge responses
-- Naturalistic stimuli responses 🔜
+- Naturalistic stimuli responses
-- Maximally excitatory stimuli 🔜
+- Maximally excitatory stimuli
-- Predictions for unknown cell types 🔜
+- Predictions for unknown cell types

 ### Local installation

-For installing the package locally, follow the steps below:
+For installing the package locally, follow the steps below (assuming conda is installed):

-1. clone the repository `git clone https://github.com/TuragaLab/flyvis.git`
-2. make sure conda is installed
-3. create a new conda environment `conda create --name flyvision -y`
+1. create a new conda environment `conda create --name flyvision -y`
-4. activate the new conda environment `conda activate flyvision`
+2. activate the new conda environment `conda activate flyvision`
-5. install python `conda install "python>=3.7.11,<3.10.0"`
+3. install python `conda install "python>=3.7.11,<3.10.0"`
-6. install requirements `pip install -r requirements.txt`
+4. clone the repository `git clone https://github.com/TuragaLab/flyvis.git`
-7. navigate to the repository and install in developer mode `pip install -e .`
+6. navigate to the repo `cd flyvis` and install in developer mode `pip install -e .`
-8. install pytorch, torchvision, cuda `conda install pytorch==1.11.0 torchvision==0.12.0 cudatoolkit=11.3.1 -c pytorch`
+7. install pytorch, torchvision, cuda `conda install pytorch==1.11.0 torchvision==0.12.0 cudatoolkit=11.3.1 -c pytorch`
-9. (run `pytest` to check if all tests run through)
+8. (run `pytest` to check if all tests run through)

 ## Background